 In addition to creating a goal time or distance, you can choose from seven different types of targets when planning a workout.
 They are: Pace, Pace Zone, Heart rate, Heart rate Zone, Power, Power Zone, or cadence:

 For each of these goals you can pick a single target, or a range or zone to stay within.
 If you’re going to send your workout to your watch, and depend on target-alert vibrations, it probably makes sense to use a range or zone:

-This new update also adds the ability to define workouts with multiple steps, each with a duration goal and target intensity.
-This is great for interval workouts with active/recovery phases, or to include a warmup and/or cooldown.
+You also have the ability to define workouts with multiple steps, each with a duration goal and target intensity.
+This is great for interval workouts with active/recovery phases, or to include warmups and/or cooldowns.
 If you’re a coach planning workouts for a client, now you can include this in the actual workout plan — rather than relying on the client to read your notes.